AditiSaigal06/Automation_Project/README.md

 5.Tar the .log files to /tmp folder

-6.Copy the tar file to s3 bucket "upgrad-abhishek"
+6.Copy the tar file to s3 bucket "upgrad-aditi"

 7.Add the tar log in the inventory.htmls Check if inventory.html is present and append log, if not create inventory.hetml and append data.

-8.Add a cron to run the automation.sh script daily at 1800hrs server time.
+8.Add a cron to run the automation.sh script daily at 18 hrs server time.